shopware5/devdocs/source/developers-guide/shopware-5-rest-api/examples/customer/index.md

 ## Introduction

-In this article you can read more about using the customer resource.
-The following part will show you examples including provided data and data you need to provide if you want to use this resource.
+In this article, you will find examples of the customer resource usage for different operations.
+For each analyzed scenario, we provide an example of the data that you are expected to provide to the API, as well as an example response.
-Please read **[Customer](../api-resource-customer)** if you did not yet, to get more information about the customer resource and the data it provides.
+Please read the page covering the **[customer API resource](../api-resource-customer)** if you haven't yet, to get more information about the customer resource and the data it provides.

-Also we are using the API-Client of the following document **[API-Client](../)**.
+These examples assume you are using the provided **[demo API client](../)**.

 ## Example 1 - Get all customers

-In this example you can see how it's possible to get a list of all customers in a shop and how to limit the result to a fixed number.
+In this example, you can see how it's possible to get a list of all customers in a shop and how to limit the result to a fixed number.

 ```
 $client->get('customers');